zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 6.2 The Creator-Avatar Link

-The BioDrone pilot is not an independent consciousness—it is an **extension** of its Creator, the human operator who commissioned its existence.
+The BioDrone pilot is not an independent consciousness, it is an **extension** of its Creator, the human operator who commissioned its existence.

 ```
 THE TELEPRESENCE ARCHITECTURE